davorvr/bedsyino/README.md

 The **[BeDSy (Behaviour-recording Device Synchroniser)](https://github.com/davorvr/bedsy)** is a platform for hardware triggering and synchronisation of equipment for laboratory animal behavioural monitoring.
 For more information about the BeDSy platform, check the **[BeDSy repository](https://github.com/davorvr/bedsy)**.

-The platform consists of two components: the **[BeDsy Python package](https://github.com/davorvr/bedsy)**, which interfaces with the **BeDSyino**, a hardware platform which sends custom trigger signals to animal behaviour-monitoring devices.
+The platform consists of two components: the **[BeDSy Python package](https://github.com/davorvr/bedsy)**, which interfaces with the **BeDSyino**, a hardware platform which sends custom trigger signals to animal behaviour-monitoring devices.

 The BeDSyino is based on the [Teensy 4.0](https://www.pjrc.com/store/teensy40.html) platform (with plans to migrate to the Teensy 4.1) and [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html).